demisto/content/Packs/VirusTotal/Integrations/FeedRetrohunt/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### vt-retrohunt-get-indicators
 ***
-Gets the matches from a given retrohunt job's id or the latest by default.
+Gets the matches from a given retrohunt job's id or the latest finished by default.

 ### vt-retrohunt-reset-fetch-indicators
 ***